fgilsc/GoLang/README.md

 # GoLang
-In this repository yo can find Go files that I code while I'm learning Go Language
+In this repository you can find Go files that I code while I'm learning Go Language